 Alisa Breetz, M.A., PhD

-Alisa received her bachelor’s degree from Brown University and her Ph.D. in Clinical Psychology at American University.
+Alisa received her bachelor’s degree from Brown University and her Ph.D. in Clinical Psychology from American University.
 Alisa completed her clinical psychology internship at Duke University Medical Center where she trained under nationally recognized experts in Dialectical Behavior Therapy and Cognitive Behavioral Therapy.
-While in graduate school at American, she completed an externship with Dr. Christine Courtois, a world renowned trauma specialists and a long term colleague of Dr. Sprei’s.
+While in graduate school at American, she completed an externship with Dr. Christine Courtois, an internationally known trauma specialist and a colleague of Dr. Sprei’s.
 As a Clinical Associate with Dr. Courtois, Alisa specialized in the treatment of complex and cumulative trauma following a relationship-based therapy approach.
 Alisa has also been a Psychology Associate at Stixrud & Associates conducting psycho-educational and neuropsychological testing and has been an adjunct faculty instructor at American University and a Clinical affiliate at George Washington University Counseling Center.

 Amanda Jacob Pezzanite, LCSW-C

-Amanda Jacob Pezzanite offers individual and skills group DBT for adolescents on Saturdays, evenings and some daytime hours.
+Amanda Jacob Pezzanite offers Comprehensive DBT for adolescents and young adults.
 She enjoys including families in skills groups and family therapy when appropriate.
 Amanda has particular interest and expertise in the treatment of trauma using DBT-PE (prolonged exposure.)

 Amanda graduated with a Bachelor's degree in Social Work from Hood College.
 She went on to get her Master's in clinical social work with concentrations in mental health and substance abuse.
 While in graduate school she provided individual and group therapy at an outpatient substance abuse treatment center in Frederick, MD.
 Just after graduating she moved to Honduras to be a volunteer resource teacher for eight months.

-In addition to her work at DBTMaryland, Amanda also works at the John L. Gildner Regional Institute Children and Adolescents (JGL-RICA) in Rockville, MD.
+In addition to her work at DBTMaryland, Amanda also works at the John L. Gildner Regional Children and Adolescents (JGL-RICA) in Rockville, MD.
 Amanda received training in DBT while at RICA.
-She provides group, family and individual therapy for children with emotional disabilities including, but not limited to autism spectrum disorders, major depressive disorders, generalized anxiety disorders, conduct disorders and attention deficit hyperactivity disorder.
+At RICA, she provides group, family and individual therapy for children with emotional disabilities including, but not limited to autism spectrum disorders, major depressive disorders, generalized anxiety disorders, conduct disorders, and attention deficit hyperactivity disorder.
 Amanda also leads DBT multi-family skills groups and DBT graduate groups.
-She has been working at JLG-RICA and providing DBT services for three years.

 Hope Qi, LGSW

-Hope Qi offers individual DBT for adolescents and adults on Sundays and evenings and periodically offers a Sunday DBT skills group for adolescents.
+Hope Qi offers individual DBT for adolescents and adults on weekdays, evenings and Sundays.

 Deborah Zlotnik, Ph.D.

 Dr. Deborah Zlotnik, a Maryland Licensed Psychologist, conducts our parents' groups.
 Dr. Zlotnik graduated with a Bachelor's degree in psychology from the University of Rochester and went on to get her in Clinical Psychology from St. John's University in New York.
 Her internship was at La Rabida Children's Hospital in Chicago where she specialized in complex trauma.
 For her postdoctoral fellowship, Dr. Zlotnik continued pursuing her interest in trauma at the Audrey Hepburn Children's House in Hackensack, New Jersey.
-Currently, she is a psychologist at the John L. Gildner Regional institute and Adolescents (JGL-RICA) in Rockville, MD where she received training in DBT.
-At RICA, she provides individual, family, and group therapy for adolescents with emotional disabilities including, but not limited to, major depressive disorder, generalized anxiety disorder, bipolar disorder, and hyperactivity disorder.
-Dr. Zlotnik also leads DBT multi-family adolescent skills and graduate groups.
-In addition to working at RICA and conducting DBT groups, Dr. Zlotnik specializes in comprehensive assessments for learning disorders, ADHD, and other psychological disorders.
+Deborah served as a psychologist and supervisor at the John L. Gildner Regional and Adolescents (JGL-RICA) in Rockville, MD where she received training in DBT.
+At RICA, she provided individual, family, and group therapy for adolescents with emotional disabilities including, but not limited to, major depressive disorder, generalized anxiety disorder, bipolar disorder, and hyperactivity disorder.
+Dr. Zlotnik also conducted DBT multi-family adolescent skills and graduate groups.
+In addition to her work at RICA and conducting DBT groups, Dr. Zlotnik specializes in comprehensive assessments for learning disorders, ADHD, and other psychological disorders.
 Deborah currently holds a position at Children's Hospital.